Building Low-Cost Housing and Reducing High Interest Rates: An Analysis of Trump's Measures to Address the U.S. Housing Crisis

 The Structural Roots of Crisis: Resource Misallocation and Institutional Rigidity

-Among these, the rigid interpretation of private land ownership is the core obstacle: existing landowners (including environmental groups, farmers, etc.), to prevent the devaluation of their own assets, will strongly obstruct the development of new housing projects.
-These groups happen to be the core political base for both major U.S. political parties, making any reforms that touch the land system extremely difficult to advance, forming a vicious cycle of **"entrenched interests—stalled reforms—worsening crisis"**.
-Among these, the rigid interpretation of private land ownership is the core obstacle: existing landowners (including environmental groups, farmers, etc.), to prevent the devaluation of their own assets, will strongly obstruct the development of new housing projects.
-These groups happen to be the core political base for both major U.S. political parties, making any reforms that touch the land system extremely difficult to advance, forming a vicious cycle of **"entrenched interests—stalled reforms—worsening crisis"**.
+Among these, the rigid interpretation of private land ownership serves as the core obstacle: existing landowners (including environmental groups, farmers, etc.), in order to prevent the devaluation of their own assets, will strongly obstruct the development of new housing projects.
+These groups happen to be the core political base of both major parties in the United States, making any reforms that touch upon the land system extremely difficult to advance, thereby creating a **vicious cycle of entrenched interests—stalled reforms—worsening crisis**.

 Radical Solution: Construction of Satellite Cities and Institutional Breakthroughs